VantageScore vs. FICO: Different Types of Credit Scores

 It might help to think of your credit scores as a quick summary of your credit reports.

 Your credit reports contain information about your financial habits, including things like your payment history, account balances, types of credit accounts and more.
-Credit reports are compiled by three major credit bureaus: Equifax®, Experian® and TransUnion®.
+Credit reports are compiled by credit reporting agencies.
+And there are three major credit reporting agencies: Equifax®, Experian® and TransUnion®.

-Then credit-scoring companies use mathematical formulas, called scoring models, along with information from your credit report to calculate credit scores.
+Then credit-scoring companies—like VantageScore and FICO—use mathematical formulas, called scoring models, along with information from your credit report to calculate credit scores.

 Now you know a little bit about the relationship between credit reports and credit scores.
 But why do you have more than one credit score?

 Why Are There Different Types of Credit Scores?

 First, it’s important to know that it’s normal to have several different credit scores.
 And as long as you’re getting your score from a legitimate source, no one credit score is necessarily more valid than another is.

 In addition to having multiple credit reports, there are two major reasons why you have more than one credit score: multiple credit-scoring companies and multiple credit-scoring models.